xcore/sc_multi_uart/doc/programming_guide.rst

     * - UART_RX_OVERSAMPLE
       - 4
       - Should remain at 4
       - Oversample count for the max baud rate.
-It is recommended to leave this value as it is unless it is understood the effects that changing this value will have.
+It is recommended that this value is left as it is unless the effects of changing it are well understood.

 .. _sec_initialisation:

 Initialisation
 ~~~~~~~~~~~~~~

 The initialisation and configuration process for both the RX and TX operations is the same.
-For configuration the functions :c:func:`uart_rx_initialise_channel` or :c:func:`uart_tx_initialise_channel` is utilised.
-The flow is visualised in :ref:`fig_uart_init_flow` and a working example taken from the echo test application that is utilised for verification.
+For configuration, the functions :c:func:`uart_rx_initialise_channel` or :c:func:`uart_tx_initialise_channel` are utilised.
+The flow is visualised in :ref:`fig_uart_init_flow` and a working example taken from the echo test application that is used for verification.

 .. _fig_uart_init_flow: